Spectrum of radiation from global strings and the relic axion density: Acknowledgements

 \section{Acknowledgements}

-We are grateful for the discussions with the participants of the \enquote{Topological defects in Cosmology} workshop held at the University of Manchester.
-In addition would like to acknowledge collaboration with Shikhar Agarwal on early parts of this work and helpful comments from Oleksandr Shelestiuk.
+We are grateful for the discussions with the participants of the \enquote{Topological defects in Cosmology} workshop held at the University of Manchester and \enquote{Early Universe from Home 2026} conference.
+We want to thank Mark Hindmarsh, Jose Correia and Amelia Drew for helpful comments and discussion of this work.
+In addition, we would like to acknowledge collaboration with Shikhar Agarwal on early parts of this work and helpful comments from Oleksandr Shelestiuk.
 The work of LB is supported by the STFC Doctoral Training Award No. ST/X508597/1.
 The simulations presented in this work were conducted on the resources of the Computational Shared Facility at the University of Manchester.